JellyRollJunior/leet-code-journal/README.md

  - Don't use data structures unnecessarily
    - try not to use prebuilts (ex: arraylist) unless necessary
  - Don't over engineer code (is there a simpler approach?
 Do I really need to use this algorithm? etc.)
+ - When in doubt, write it out
+ - Follow your instinct when deciding an approach to take

 ## Reflections - easy
  - #1 TwoSum: Simplify code!
 Always be trying to code less.
 In this case, I should have figured out a way to combine my two loops into one.